Also known as: arm raise plank, plank arm raise, alternating arm plank, single-arm plank reach, front arm plank

 How to Do Plank With Arm Front Raise

-2. Engage your core: Tense quads, squeeze glutes, draw your belly button up and press palms down to create a straight, rigid line from heels to head.
+2. Brace your core: Tense quads, squeeze glutes and draw the belly button up to create a solid straight line from heels to head.

 Muscle Groups